 Budget the whole course, then the upkeep

 The mistake is treating the series as the finish line.
 Results are not permanent, so most plans include periodic maintenance sessions after the initial course, which adds a recurring line to your yearly cost.
-If you expect to keep going, factoring that ongoing spend is what our guide on whether at-home skin devices are worth it walks through.
+If you expect to keep going, our guide on whether at-home skin devices are worth it walks through that ongoing spend.
 Budget for the complete series first, then decide whether paying per maintenance visit or owning a device is cheaper over the following year.